sbarron/AmbianceMCP/src/tools/README.md

 ### Notes and Best Practices

-- Local tools favor deterministic AST/static strategies first; embeddings are optional and auto‑fallbacks avoid external calls by default.
+- **Embedding Behavior**: Local tools favor deterministic AST/static strategies first; embeddings are **automatically generated in background on first tool use** (non-blocking).
+File changes trigger incremental updates via 3-minute debounced watching.
+- **Workspace Setup**: Use `manage_embeddings` with actions `get_workspace`, `set_workspace`, or `validate_workspace` for workspace configuration (replaces deprecated `workspace_config`).
-- `ast_grep_search` patterns are structural; avoid regex features like '|', '.*', or '/.../'.
-On Windows, we already avoid shell parsing, so characters won’t be misinterpreted, but regex‑style patterns will still be rejected with a helpful error.
+- **AST-Grep Patterns**: Patterns are structural; avoid regex features like '|', '.*', or '/.../'.
+On Windows, we already avoid shell parsing, so characters won't be misinterpreted, but regex‑style patterns will still be rejected with a helpful error.
-- When using embeddings locally, call `manage_embeddings` with actions like `status`, `validate`, or `migrate` after changing models.
+- **Model Changes**: When using embeddings locally and changing models, call `manage_embeddings` with actions like `status`, `validate`, or `migrate`.
-- For this project, prefer routing embedding/LLM calls through Ambiance server APIs when enabled.
+- **API Routing**: For this project, prefer routing embedding/LLM calls through Ambiance server APIs when enabled.
-- GitHub cloud tools do not write local files; they consume Ambiance’s indexed data for privacy/security.
+- **GitHub Privacy**: GitHub cloud tools do not write local files; they consume Ambiance's indexed data for privacy/security.

 ### Maintenance